intuition-dev/INTUITION2/_doc/docs/build.md

 Now you can:

-- Edit in CodeAnywhere (CA) or other WebIDE and it will auto build, without having to execute nbake
+- Edit in CodeAnywhere (CA) or other WebIDE and it will auto build, without having to execute mbake
 - Open a browser to the development port of your production - so it auto refreshes on edit/build.
 - Go to the Admin port via browser and access the admin 'portal'
 - Most importantly, you can customize the admin 'portal'; a bespoke Admin/build. (*_MetaBake_ pillar 10)